Tips for Fireworks Photography

 Choice of Film

 For some reason, many people assume that you need a high-speed emulsion such as a 400 ASA film in order to photograph fireworks.
 In fact, just the opposite is true.
 It is the "slow" emulsions that provide the best results.
 My personal preference is Fujichrome Velvia 50 slide film, which seems to yield the best colors throughout the whole spectrum.
 If anything, colors are rendered just a bit on the "warm" side.
-Kokachrome 64 is another "slow" color slide film that can't be beat for sharpness, but it seems to have a bit less latitude in its ability to "catch" all the colors.
-Agfa CT-50 is a third choice and also yields good colors, but it leans a bit toward the "cool" side - making it a better choice for blues and violets.
+Agfa CT-50 is another choice and also yields good colors, but it leans a bit toward the "cool" side - making it a better choice for blues and violets.
 One can also use 100 ASA films, including most of the Fuji color slide varieties, the Kodak slide films in this range, and other brands too.

 Some people prefer to shoot negative film such as Fujicolor or Kodacolor.
 The advantage of negative film is that it is far more "forgiving" than slide film.
 Negative film has a "latitude" of plus or minus two stops, meaning your exposure can be off by a wide margin and the negative will still yield a printable result.
 Slide films, on the other hand, are far less forgiving, with a latitude of only plus or minus a ½ stop, meaning that your exposure must be "right on".
 However, the range of available slide films provides a much wider variety of choices - and in general, slide films reproduce colors much better than negative films.